-The temple is easy to reach from the city, whether you choose to travel there independently or to visit it on an organised tour like this one.
+The temple is easy to reach from the city, whether you choose to travel there independently or to visit it on an organised tour.
 If you decide to travel to the Temple of Poseidon by public transport, you can take the KTEL bus from the station in Pedion Areos, Athens.

 Sounion National Park

 Many people travel to Sounion and the Temple of Poseidon on a day trip from Athens.
 However very few of them know about the national park that sits nearby.